abu-tahir-0/simple-logmate/README.md

 # Simple Logmate

-A flexible and powerful logging utility for Node.js applications with support for multiple transports, log rotation, and custom formatting.
+A flexible and powerful logging utility for Node.js applications with support for multiple transports, log rotation, custom formatting, and HTTP request logging.

 ## Features